 Deliverability basically means the ability to deliver emails to subscribers’ inboxes.
 The MailPoet team, for example, monitors each and every one of the 30+ million emails that pass through the company’s servers each month.
 That’s how MailPoet is able to maintain its 98.5% deliverability rate, matching and often exceeding industry standards.

 Email deliverability is complex and involves a whole lot of email deliverability management that goes on in the background.
 For more on deliverability, check out How to Fix WordPress Not Sending Email Issues and Email Deliverability Manager: What’s This Lesser-Known Yet Crucial Job Role?

 6. How much does it cost?

 If you choose to go with the premium version of a plugin, look for solutions that offer a free trial or free plan so you can decide if it’s the right solution for you.
-You’ll also find lots of reviews online for the most popular plugins, and premium plugins.
+You’ll also find lots of reviews online for the most popular free and premium plugins.